Jobs · 10 min read

 Before you even start writing the content of your student CV, make sure that you are following a proper structure and format.
 This will make it easier for employers to read and also make it seem more professional and legitimate.

-If ever a CV wants to be different, they usually indicate as such.
+If a company ever wants to see something creative as part of the application process, they usually indicate as such.
 For example, working for a company where you’re a creative video editor means you’ll likely be submitting a film reel with some of your work and maybe even doing a video CV.
-This is just an example of something that can happen in a creative field.

-Before sending it off, make sure you have correctly proofread and edited the document.
+Before sending it off, make sure you have proofread and edited the document to avoid any silly mistakes.

 2. Research The Position And The Employer